 How does a board improve itself?
 Is it elections?
 No, they just replace the players.
 Is it term limits?
 No, they just replace the players too, and worse, players are replaced whether they are effective or ineffective.
 Experience and studies indicate that the best way for boards to improve is through the self-evaluation process.
-Governance innovator John Carver said, “Self-evaluation by boards is not important to governance, it is essential to governance.”
+Governance innovator John Carver said, “Self-evaluation is not extraneous to the board’s job, it is essential to the board’s job.”

 Board Self-Evaluation Process